How Trauma Is Stored in the Body: Fascia, the Nervous System, and the Path to Regulation

-Recently I had the honour of presenting to counsellors from the Australian Counselling Association (ACA) about trauma-informed counselling & understanding the nervous system.
+Recently I had the honour of presenting to counsellors from the Australian Counselling Association (ACA) about trauma-informed counselling and understanding the nervous system.

 If trauma is an experience — why does it live so clearly in the body?

-To answer that, we need to move beneath thoughts, beneath emotions… into tissue.
+To answer that, we need to move beneath thoughts, beneath emotions, and into tissue.

-But in the body, trauma lives in pattern.
+But in the body, trauma lives in patterns of the nervous system and connective tissue.

-When a threat occurs, the nervous system prepares for survival:
+When a threat occurs, the nervous system prepares the body for survival.

 muscles contract